-The CP3BT13 supports a uniform linear address space of up to 16 megabytes.
-Three types of on-chip memory occupy specific regions within this address space:
+The CP3BT23 devices support a uniform linear address space of up to 16 megabytes.
+Three types of on-chip memory occupy specific regions within this address space, along with any external memory:

 - 256K bytes of Flash program memory

 - 8K bytes of Flash data memory

-- 10K bytes of static RAM
+- 32K bytes of static RAM

-- Up to 8M bytes of external memory (100-pin devices)
+- Up to 12M bytes of external memory (144-pin devices)

-The 256K bytes of Flash program memory are used to store the application program, Bluetooth protocol stack, and real-time operating system.
+The 256K bytes of Flash program memory are used to store the application program, Bluetooth protocol stack, and realtime operating system.
 The Flash memory has security features to prevent unintentional programming and to prevent unauthorized access to the program code.
 This memory can be programmed with an external programming unit or with the device installed in the application system (in-system programming).